- 2 onions

 - 1 tbsp tikka masala spice blend

 Prep: 25 mins | Cook: 1 hr 5 mins

 1. Peel and finely chop the onions.
-Warm a large pan over a medium-low heat for 2 mins.
-Add 2 tbsp oil and the onions.
-Season with a pinch of salt and pepper.
-Cook for 8 mins, stirring occasionally, till the onions are soft and slightly browned.
+Warm a large pan on a medium-low heat for 2 mins, then add 2 tbsp olive oil and the onions.
+Season with a pinch of salt and pepper and cook for 8 mins, stirring occasionally, till the onions are soft and slightly browned.

-2. While the onions cook, peel the potatoes and chop them into chunks around 2cm across.
+2. While the onions cook, peel the potatoes and chop them into 2cm pieces.
 Peel the apples, quarter them, slice out the cores then halve each quarter.
-When the onions have softened, add the apples and potatoes to the pan with 2 tbsp water.
+When the onions have softened, add the apples and potatoes to the pan with 2 tbsp cold water.
 Season with a little more salt and pepper.
 Cook for 8 mins, stirring occasionally.

 3. While the apples and potatoes cook, peel and grate or crush the garlic.
-Peel and grate the ginger and turmeric (the turmeric will stain things, so it’s best grated onto a plate rather than a wooden or plastic board).
-Drain the chickpeas and rinse them.
+Peel and grate the ginger and turmeric (the turmeric will stain, so it’s best grated onto a plate rather than a wooden or plastic board).
+Drain and rinse the chickpeas.

 4. Stir the garlic, ginger and turmeric into the pan.
-Add 1 tbsp tikka masala spices and 12 curry leaves.
+Add 1 tbsp tikka masala spice blend and 12 curry leaves.
 Cook and stir for 1 min.

-5. Add the chickpeas and the chopped tomatoes.
-Pour in 400ml boiling water.
-Cover and bring to the boil.
-Once it’s boiling, turn the heat down and simmer for 45 mins till the potatoes are tender.
-Stir every so often, and add a splash more water if it looks dry.
+5. Tip in the chickpeas and the chopped tomatoes.
+Pour in 400ml boiling water, cover and bring to the boil.
+Once the curry is boiling, turn the heat down and simmer for 45 mins till the potatoes are tender.
+Stir every so often, and add a splash more water if it starts to look dry.

-6. Taste the curry and add a pinch more seasoning if needed.
-Ladle into warm bowls and serve.
+6. Taste the curry and add a pinch more salt or pepper if needed.
+Ladle the curry into warm bowls and serve.